github/personal-website/_posts/2019-08-28-migration-to-androidx-problems.md

 ## Background

 Bookcrossing Mobile app was started as a pet project of mine.
 Due to limited resources development went slowly and often I didn't wanted to bother with some boring to write stuff and used a lot of third-party dependencies.
-Also, I thought that it's completely OK to mix up Rx and non-Rx ways. _Spoiler: it's absolutely not._
+Also, I thought back then that it's completely OK to mix up Rx and non-Rx ways. _Spoiler: it's absolutely not._

 All of a sudden, after a few months of Bookcrossing Mobile being in Beta release, Google introduced replacement of Support libraries with AndroidX.
 I've immediately downloaded new Android Studio and launched migration.
 And... everything was broken.
 I'm sure some of you have seen this in your projects,